sourcegraph/about/handbook/engineering/distribution/product/roadmap.md

 ### Releasing Sourcegraph should be automated

-A monthly release takes ~2 days of a developers time, a patch release requires ~3 hours.
-We want to reduce that substantially.
+A monthly release takes ~2 days of a developers' time, a patch release requires ~3 hours.
+We want to reduce that substantially both in order to reduce the time we must invest each month, and to increase the release cadence of Sourcegraph substantially.

 - Owner: Stephen
 - Status: planned for Q1 -> delayed